robinweser/react-look/docs/PseudoClasses.md

 ```
 Pseudo-classes can be nested multiple to achieve something like `:focus:hover`.
 They can also contain nested media queries and stateful conditions.

-Look currently supports **27 pseudo classes**.
+Look currently supports **25 pseudo classes**.
 Some might be added soon.
 Check the following list for all supported / unsupported.

 ##Validation
 Most pseudo classes get validated within the `render` process, while some need extra event listeners applied.
 Those are `:focus`, `:hover` and `:active`.

-> **Deprecated**: By now `:valid` and `:invalid` use a `change`listener to validate current input value.
-This will soon be handled separatly by [react-look-tools](http://github.com/rofrischmann/react-look-tools).

 ## Supported pseudo classes
 ### user-action